Are you being sold a RILA Annuity?

 RILA vs FIA

 As mentioned above, you need a security license to sell a RILA.
 You don’t with FIAs.
-FIAs actually don’t lose money (there is true principle protection), but there is only a downside buffer or floor for a RILA.
+FIAs don’t lose money (there is true principle protection), but there is only a downside buffer or floor for a RILA.
 You might make more with a RILA than a FIA because you have more risk, or specifically, less downside protection.

 RILA vs VAs

-VAs are chock full of fees (with the general exception of IOVAs) and actually invest in the stock market via subaccounts.
+VAs are chock full of fees (with the general exception of IOVAs) and invest in the stock market via subaccounts.
 RILAs use options rather than actual investments in stocks and bonds.
 VAs seldom are indicated, yet they remain the bestselling annuity year after year.

 RILA vs MYGA